Opportunity Matters Book Club

 FIRST GEN by Alejandra Campoverdi

 The featured book for 2024 is FIRST GEN by Alejandra Campoverdi (2023).
 FIRST GEN by Alejandra Campoverdi is a compelling memoir that explores the challenges and triumphs of being first-generation, offering an intimate and powerful account of navigating generational expectations, achieving success, and finding one’s true identity.
+Materials can be found on the Book Club Communities of Practice.

 2023 BOOK CLUB STUDENT ESSAYS AND ART